 16 - 08 - 2021

-Featuring BPTW Director Katie Parsons for the Housing Forum
+Featuring BPTW Consultant Katie Parsons for the Housing Forum

 Organised to encourage knowledge sharing, the variety of presenters at the workshop allowed discussion topics to emerge from three key development perspectives: the architect’s process led by Katie Parsons, viability modelling by Danny Sutcliffe from Red Loft, and the client’s perspective by Claire Flowers from Cambridge City Council.
 These expert presentations then led into discussion forums and learning outcomes with participation from practitioners welcomed at all times.